 What is Initial Margin?

-Initial Margin is the minimum amount of Bitcoin you must deposit to open a position.
+Initial Margin is the minimum amount of cryptocurrency you must have to open a position.

 What is Maintenance Margin?

-Maintenance Margin is the minimum amount of Bitcoin you must hold to keep a position open.
+Maintenance Margin is the minimum amount of the relevant cryptocurrency you must hold to keep a position open.
 If your margin balance on BitMEX drops below this level your position will be taken over by the Liquidation Engine and be Liquidated.